Bayesian reconstruction of memories stored in neural networks from their connectivity: Methods

-It may surprise at first that statistical physics can be helpful in solving and analysing inference problems like the one considered here.
+It may come as a surprise that statistical physics can be helpful in solving and analysing inference problems like the one considered here.
 The connection between the two becomes more transparent if we introduce the interaction $g(\cdot) \equiv \ln P_{\out}(\cdot)$ to rewrite the posterior as

 This distribution describes the posterior density over estimates $\mX$.
 However, it can also be interpreted as the Gibbs or Boltzmann distribution that describes the properties of complex, disordered systems such as glasses.
 This analogy can be leveraged by exploiting tools from the statistical physics of disordered systems to tackle the -- hard -- inference problem that is inferring the patterns from the connectivity $\mJ$.
-The key ideas behind the Low-RAMP algorithm that we discuss throughout this work and AMP algorithms in general first appeared in a paper by Thouless, Anderson and Palmer~\cite{Thouless1977} that dealt with physical systems described by an equilibrium distribution of the type~\eqref{eq:gibbs}.
+The key ideas behind the AMP algorithm that we discuss throughout this work and AMP algorithms in general first appeared in a paper by Thouless, Anderson and Palmer~\cite{Thouless1977} that dealt with physical systems described by an equilibrium distribution of the type~\eqref{eq:gibbs}.
 State evolution techniques where first introduced for compressed sensing problems by Donoho, Maleki and Montanari~\cite{Donoho2009} based on ideas from~\cite{Bolthausen2014}, but it too is based on ideas from statistical physics often referred to as the cavity method~\cite{Mezard1986}.
 For a much more detailed on the links between statistical physics and inference problem, see~\cite{mackay2003,Mezard2009,zdeborova2016}.